delightio/delight.ios/README.md

 ### OpenGL ES Support ###

 OpenGL ES screen capturing requires some extra work.
-You must call `[Delight startOpenGL]` rather than `[Delight start]`, and you must call `[Delight takeOpenGLScreenshot:colorRenderBuffer]` with your EAGLView and colorRenderBuffer before calling `presentRenderbuffer:` in your rendering loop.
+You must call `[Delight startOpenGL]` rather than `[Delight start]`, and you must call `[Delight takeOpenGLScreenshot:colorRenderBuffer:]` with your EAGLView and render buffer before calling `presentRenderbuffer:` in your rendering loop.

 ### Pause/Resume ###